We consider you an international student if you do not have U.S. citizenship, dual-U.S. citizenship, or permanent residency.

-- You are a transfer applicant who has not completed at least three years of consecutive study (at the secondary or post-secondary level) at an institution that uses English as its primary language of instruction, you are require to take the TOEFL or IELTS exam to be considered for admission.
+- You are a transfer applicant you have not completed at least three years of consecutive study (at the secondary or post-secondary level) at an institution that uses English as its primary language of instruction, you are require to take the TOEFL or IELTS exam to be considered for admission.

 - You are a freshman (first-year) applicant and you have completed secondary study at an institution that uses English as its primary language of instruction.
 SAT code: 3367, ACT code: 1820